douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Logging and Monitoring

 Logging and monitoring are essential practices in managing Apache web servers, ensuring they run optimally and securely.
-Let\'s delve into each topic:
+Let's delve into each topic:

 ### Configuring Apache Logs